 Now that you know about the ingredients used in this recipe, let’s make it:

-How to make pumpkin spice syrup at home
+How to make pumpkin spice syrup for coffee at home

-Allow it to cool completely, and store it in the refrigerator for up to a week (or store the leftovers in the freezer for up to a month)
+- Transfer it to an airtight container.
+Allow it to cool completely, and store it in the refrigerator for up to a week (or store the leftovers in the freezer for up to a month)/